zerjz/lexitron/spell-shared-gills.md

 **Subclass:** [Shifter](shifter)

-**Spell Effect:** Causes you and your allies to grow gills, enabling wateer breathing for up to 1:12:00
+**Spell Effect:** Causes you and your allies to grow gills, enabling water breathing for up to 1:12:00